 As part of our Smarter Law strategy, we invest heavily in technology and promote agile, flexible and remote working practices.
 When COVID-19 hit, we had the infrastructure and the culture to enable us to transition to full remote working seamlessly.
 Our client service during the COVID-19 lockdown period has been seamless.

 - We recently recognises as the Best Provider to Financial & Services Industry in the Beaton Client Choice Awards 2020.
 We were on the list for numerous client and industry awards in recent years.

 - Over recent years we have significantly grown and improved our client base.
 Our client base is increasingly corporate and institutional.

 - We have a great commitment to our clients and providing an outstanding client experience.
 Our NPS (net promoter score) is approximately 75 – well above all relevant benchmarks.

-- We are committed to our people and being a great place to work.
+- We commit to our people and is a great place to work.
 Our people engagement is above 80%.
-We are recognised by the Workplace Gender Equality Agency as an Employer of Choice for Gender Equality.
+We recognize by the Workplace Gender Equality Agency as an Employer of Choice for Gender Equality.